gabrielgarza/monza/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/gabrielgarza/monza.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

+TODO:
+- Need help with testing using rspec

 ## License